 Why should your prospects contact you?

 A contact page should be inviting, like a welcome door mat!
 Let people know that you're available for more information or to answer any questions.
-It's a good idea to add a CTA such as "To receive the latest news, subscribe to our blog" or "For more information on XYZ, simply fill out the form".
-This way, you can capture data from your leads.
+It's a good idea to add a CTA such as "To receive the latest news, subscribe to our blog" or "For more information on XYZ, simply fill out the form."
+It's another effective way to capture data from your leads.

-A creative director recently advised business owners about their website content with the following:
+A creative director recently advised business owners about their website content with the following statement:

 “Your message, as well as the language and imagery that you use, will be some of the most important details you can determine from the start.”